Kisadore/codepath-prework/README.md

 App Idea:

 I want to test and enhance a certain TikTok feature for my application.
 Many individuals express their interest to be able to automatically scoll through TikTok, allowing them to watch content without the need for manual scrolling.
 I aim to try and implement this feature.

 ## Notes

 Describe any challenges encountered while building the app:

-    One of the challenges I faced was within Step 3 which was Connecting UI to Logic.
-Looking back now, I was definitally overthinking, but when it came down to the change background function, I kept writing the code outside of the IBAction function, so when I ran the simulator, the background wouldnt change when I pressed the button.
+While building the app, one of the challenges I faced was within Step 3, Connecting UI to Logic.
+Looking back now, I realized I was definitally overthinking.
+Specifically, when it came down to the change background function.
+I kept writing the code outside of the IBAction function.
+Which led the background to not change when I ran the simulation.
+I eventually just reset everything and restarted that step which led me to realize what I did wrong the first time.